jjangga0214/hasura-starter/README.md

 You don't need to execute `hasura init` by yourself, as migrations directory([/hasura/migrations](/hasura/migrations)) and the config file([/hasura/config.yaml](/hasura/config.yaml)) are already here.

 This projects assumes `migrations`(,which includes `metadata`) handled by Hasura.
 But you can choose another migration tool over Hasura.
-If so, you only need for Hasura to handle `metadata`.
+If so, you only need Hasura to handle `metadata`.
 For that case, refer to [docs](https://docs.hasura.io/1.0/graphql/manual/migrations/manage-metadata.html) for more detail.

 ### [cli-migrations](https://docs.hasura.io/1.0/graphql/manual/migrations/auto-apply-migrations.html)

 Under [/hasura/migrations](/hasura/migrations), there is `1573631107183_init`.
 It's a sample migration which creates `User` table and make Hasura [`track`](https://docs.hasura.io/1.0/graphql/manual/schema/using-existing-database.html#step-1-track-tables-views) it.
 By given configuration, not plain `hasura/graphql-engine:<version>`, but `hasura/graphql-engine:<version>.cli-migrations` is used as docker image.
-It automatically applies migrations when Hasura starts.
+The image automatically applies migrations when Hasura starts.
 Remove `1573631107183_init` for your migrations.

 ### Squash